Ways to protect your heart if you have rheumatoid arthritis

 High blood pressure and high cholesterol are important contributing factors of heart diseases in an RA patient.
 It is, therefore, advisable to have routine check-ups to evaluate the cholesterol and blood pressure status and take measures to correct them if required.

 A healthy weight is necessary for an RA patient.
 Obesity can increase the risk of heart disease by increasing the probability of high blood pressure and high cholesterol.
 On the other hand, low weight enhances the risk of RA aggravation and related conditions.

-- Making wise choice for medications
+- Making a wise choice for medications

 Many medications are available that are used to treat RA like DMARDs (disease-modifying antirheumatic drugs).
 The medications used to treat RA can have a serious health impact on heart conditions.
-Hence always consult an expert doctors before starting medications who will decide the course of medications after complete risk benefit analysis.
+Hence always consult an expert doctors before starting medications who will decide the course of medications after complete risk-benefit analysis.

 Smoking can be dangerous for those who have RA.
 People who smoke have a higher risk of developing heart disease as smoking activates the immune response of the body and causes increased threat for developing rheumatoid arthritis too.

 - To have an idea about the signs and symptoms